yenyang/Anarchy-BepInEx/README.md

 * Use the net tool to draw a bridge through a sea-lane clearance
 * If the vanilla net tool would remove an existing network, it will still do that.
 * Even if the mod disables the error check, the UI may still prevent you from doing something like placing a second copy of a unique building/upgrade.
+* Does not give additional control for prop placement.

 **Please save frequently, in multiple files, and learn to use responsibly.**